hitalos/dmarc-report/README.md

 * Access the dmarc mail account
 * Reads the messages
 * Extracts the attachments and
-* consolidates the data to showing some graphs in a web server.
+* consolidate the data to show some graphs in a webserver.

 ## Instructions